8fold/commonmark-fluent-markdown/README.md

 The Markdown class makes some presumptions the FluentCommonMark class does not:

-1. You will use the CommonMarkCoreExtension.
+1. You will be using the CommonMarkCoreExtension.
 2. There will always be the potential for front matter; therefore, the FrontMatterExtension will always be used to separate front matter from the body.

-The Markdown class also includes methods that help apply the rules of CommonMark.
-For example, the Table of Contents extension required the Heading Permalink extension; therefore, applying the Table of Contents extension will automatically apply the Heading Permalink extension.
+The Markdown class uses the the default configuration provided by CommonMark with modifications recommended by the [security](https://commonmark.thephpleague.com/2.0/security/) page of the CommonMark documentation.

 Write some markdown: